jobizil/deploy-node-api/README.md

 ### Testing our app

 To test our app we have to modify our `package.json` by adding a script ` "scripts": {"start": "node name-of-you-server" }`.
 Mine is `server.js` so my script will look like this ` "scripts": { "start": "node server" },`.
-Once that is resolved, you can simply head to your terminal and run the command `yarn start` and visit your browser at `localhost:PORT/users`.
+Once that is resolved, you can simply head to your terminal and run the command `yarn start`, and visit your browser at `localhost:PORT/users`.

 ### Pushing to Github